Ameba-AIoT/ameba-iot-docs/ameba/src/multimedia/audio_cn.rst

       record_config.device = RTDEVICE_IN_MIC;
       record_config.buffer_bytes = 0;

-   With RTAudioRecordConfig object created, you can initialize RTAudioRecord, in this step, Audio HAL's AudioHwCard will be opened, according to the audio input device source:
+3. With RTAudioRecordConfig object created, initialize RTAudioRecord, In this step, Audio HAL's AudioHwCard will be opened, according to the audio input device source:

    .. code-block:: c

       RTAudioRecord_Init(audio_record, &record_config);

-3. When all the preparations are completed, start audio_record:
+4. When all the preparations are completed, start audio_record:

    .. code-block:: c

       RTAudioRecord_Start(audio_record);

-4. Read audio microphone data.
-The read size can be defined by users.
+5. Read audio microphone data.The read size can be defined by users.
 Users need to make sure *size/frame_size* is integer.

    .. code-block:: c

       RTAudioRecord_Read(audio_record, buffer, size, true);

-5. When the record ends, stop the record:
+6. When the record ends, stop the record:

    .. code-block:: c

       RTAudioRecord_Stop(audio_record);

-6. When audio_record no use, destroy it to avoid memory leak:
+7. When audio_record no use, destroy it to avoid memory leak:

    .. code-block:: c

       RTAudioRecord_Destroy(audio_record);

-Control Interfaces
+音频控制接口
 ^^^^^^^^^^^^^^^^^^^^
 Audio Control Interfaces include RTAudioControl interfaces to interact with audio control HAL.
 RTAudioControl provides interfaces to set and get hardware volume, set output device, and so on.
-The interfaces lie in ``{SDK}/component/audio/interfaces/audio/audio_control.h``.
-The interfaces have specific descriptions, read them before using.
+The interfaces lie in :file:`{SDK}/component/audio/interfaces/audio/audio_control.h` The interfaces have specific descriptions, read them before use.

-Using RTAudioControl
+使用 RTAudioControl
 ************************
-Here is an example of how to use RTAudioControl: call RTAudioControl to set audio PLL clock 2 ppms slower.
+For using RTAudioControl, Call RTAudioControl to set audio hardware volume of DAC:

 .. code-block:: c

-   RTAudioControl_AdjustPLLClock(48000, 2, RTAUDIO_PLL_SLOWER);
+   RTAudioControl_SetHardwareVolume(0.5, 0.5);

+For playback and record case, most RTAudioControl APIs can be called at any time, any place, they can work directly.
+Only :func:`RTAudioControl_SetPlaybackDevice()` can only be called before :func:`RTAudioService_Init` in mixer architecture, and before :func:`RTAudioTrack_Start` in passthrough architecture.